nmsr1196/Multi_Pass/README.md

 BELOW ARE THE NOTES FOR HOW EVERYTHING WAS USED AND METHODS TO CREATE THE MULTIPASS:

+CODE:
+The code file 'MultiPass_SR.py' has to be changed to 'code.py' for the QT Py 2040.

 WIRING:
 To try and keep a thin profile, I used wire-wrap.
 To insure connectivity, I also soldered the connections of the wire-wrap connections.